Skip to main content

 Founder of Home Select

-A Parisian couple in their thirties, renting in the 15th, wanted to buy a 3-room apartment in a lively neighborhood of Paris with a budget of 570,000 euros.
+A Parisian couple in their thirties, renting in the 15th, wanted to buy a 3-room apartment in a lively neighbourhood of Paris with a budget of 570,000 euros.
 Marie Esmieu-Fournel, property hunter at Home Select, found a 58 sqm apartment on the 4th floor in the 11th arrondissement in 5 weeks, negotiated at 545,000 euros, a saving of 25,000 euros on the listed price.

 Mission summary